etingof/pyasn1/docs/source/pyasn1/contents.rst

 the *subtype()* method.
 Desired properties of the new type get merged with the corresponding properties of the old type.
-Main use-case for *.subtype()* is to assemble new ASN.1 types by :ref:`tagging <type.tag>` or applying additional constraints to accepted type's values.
+Main use-case for *.subtype()* is to assemble new ASN.1 types by :ref:`tagging <type.tag>` or applying additional :ref:`constraints <type.constraint>` to accepted type's values.

 .. code-block:: python